The World in a Rucksack – UT Natural History Museum Opens Exhibition on Natural Science Expeditions by Researchers from Tartu

 Visitors are offered a glimpse of the atmosphere of the historical periods spanned by the exhibition by means of historical footage and photographs.
 In addition, the exhibition includes a number of objects which were brought back from expeditions and which, in addition to having a scientific value, also come with an interesting story.
 The exhibition includes hands-on activities for young nature lovers – among other things, they are invited to climb into an expedition tent and to try and lift an expedition rucksack.
 There is also a programme for the public and educational activities for school students.

-The exhibition will open at the Environmental Education Centre of Tallinn Zoo at 4pm on 26 April and will remain open to visitors through 30 October.
-The exhibition will then be transferred to the UT Natural History Museum, where it will be opened on 27 November 2019.
+The exhibition at the UT Natural History Museum will stay opened till 26th of April 2020.
 The exhibition is part of the series of events dedicated to the 100th anniversary of Estonia’s national university.

 The curators of the exhibition are Inge Kukk and Andro Truuverk, the designers Silver Vahtre and Margot Sakson.
 The exhibition’s multimedia solutions were realized by Allan Zirk, Marko Peterson and Timo Piirmann.
 Expert consultants who contributed to the exhibition are Mare Isakar, Urmas Kõljalg, Kadri Põldmaa, Ülle Reier, Villu Soon, Ave Suija and Kai Vellak.
 The exhibition designs were realized by Salibar.
 The exhibition was supported by the Estonian Ministry of Culture and the Cultural Endowment of Estonia.